-- Time the new card with the purchases in life – eg. if one knows that s/he is going to book flight tickets in next 3 months, apply for a new card, use that card and meet its minimum spending to get the bonus (usually the card bonus will be a more lucrative proposition that the rewards earned in first year of owning the card).
+- Time the new card with the purchases in life – eg. if one knows that s/he is going to book flight tickets in next 3 months, apply for a new card, use that card and meet its minimum spending to get the bonus (usually the card bonus will be a more lucrative proposition that the rewards earned in the first year of owning the card).

 - Cards paying points (which cannot be redeemed for cash) usually have better rewards.

 - I have never owned a discover or diners club card not because I don’t want to but because I have never found one with a good value proposition.

 - Track credit rating using creditsesame.com, creditkarma.com, or wallethub.com – these are non-FICO ratings but are highly correlated to FICO score (at least that’s what they claim).
 Barclays provides its credit card holders with real FICO score for free.
 Discover now provides free FICO credit score for everyone.

 Now a list of some good cards

 - Bank of America Visa Cash rewards – 3.3% cash back on gas.

 - Chase Freedom Visa – 5 points back on different categories every quarter (each point is worth at least 1 cent of cash, it can be redeemed for goods at a higher multiple).

 - American Express Blue Cash every day – 3% cash back at supermarkets (including Walmart).

 - Capital One QuickSilver Visa Cash Rewards – 1.5% cash back on everything, no foreign transaction fee (the only such card in this list).

-This list is by no means an exhaustive, its just a collection of good cards which I have owned/own at some point, Wallaby Boost is probably the best automated tool for recommendations.
+This list is by no means an exhaustive, it is just a collection of good cards which I have owned/own at some point, Wallaby Boost is probably the best-automated tool for recommendations.